markhull/markhull.github.io/_posts/2017-12-21-Divergent.md

 | 1000 | 15 |
 | 5000 | 5 |

 Interesting, no?
-I found out that the optimal numbers of threads in a fixed thread pool for this case was around 8000!
+I found out that the optimal number of threads in a fixed thread pool for this case was around 8000!
 I also ran trials on a caching thread pool, which I otherwise would not have tried for this use case, and it ran even slightly faster than the fixed-8000 run, so I used that.

 I suppose the morals of this story must be: